GoogleCloudPlatform/datacatalog-tag-engine/README.md

 	```

 	Please note that you need to replace the `config_uuid` and `job_uuid` with your own values!

+	The `examples/configs/import/aspect_types` folder also has working examples for creating bulk aspects on Fileset, Spanner, and Cloud SQL resources.

 3. Run the following commands to create dynamic table-level aspects from BQ metadata: